 Benjamin Parker is experienced in handling complex insurance and reinsurance disputes, across the spectrum of marine and non-marine business.
 Between 2015 and 2018 he was instructed on behalf of excess insurers to defend the highest value insurance claim to come before the Commercial Court in London.
 In 2020 he was awarded Insurance Junior of the Year by Chambers & Partners.
 His work in this area includes the following:

 Many of Benjamin Parker’s recent cases have concerned disputes relating to energy and natural resources.
 His instructions in this area include the following:

-Benjamin Parker has been involved in some of the most significant shipping law and international carriage cases of the past decade, including The Rena casualty in New Zealand and the seminal decision of the House of Lords in The Achilleas (in which he represented the successful appellant).
+Benjamin Parker has been involved in some of the most significant shipping law and international carriage cases of the past decade, including The Rena casualty in New Zealand and the seminal decision of the House of Lords in The Achilleas.
 He is regularly instructed by P&I Clubs direct, and has been noted in the legal directories for his expertise in advising on the construction and effect of P&I Club rules.
 His instructions in the area of Shipping and Transport include the following:

 Much of Benjamin’s Parker work concerns international arbitration across the whole spectrum of commercial disputes.
 He is also experienced in making applications to the English courts in relation to arbitrations, and succeeded in making one of the few successful challenges to an arbitration award under s.
 68 of the Arbitration Act 1996.
 Recent work in this area includes:

-Benjamin Parker is experienced in dealing with disputes falling within the jurisdiction of the Admiralty Court, and with maritime litigation and arbitration of a “wet” variety.
+Benjamin Parker is experienced in dealing with disputes falling within the jurisdiction of the Admiralty Court.
 He was instructed for MSC in the well-known Rena casualty in New Zealand.
 He has dealt with numerous collision actions, claims for salvage, and claims in general average.